platformsh/platformsh-docs/docs/src/configuration/app/size.md

 ## How to modify my Platform.sh project plan and its resources

 1. [Login to your account](https://accounts.platform.sh/user) to view the accessible projects.
 For the projects that you are the Account Owner for, you will see three vertical dots.
 Click those dots to pull up a drop-down menu and select edit to modify that project’s configuration.

 2. Update the plan's settings according to you needs

 From there you'll be able to update several settings such as the:

-- plan size
+* plan size
-- number of environments
+* number of environments
-- Environments application size
+* development environments application size
-- storage sizing
+* storage sizing
-- number of Users

 The pricing will be displayed and updated according to the changes.

-If you did some changes that you wish to apply, click the Update Plan button on the bottom of the page.
+If you made a change that you wish to apply, click the Update Plan button on the bottom of the page.

 {{< note >}}
 Note: Production-sized Platform.sh subscriptions cannot be downgraded to a Development plan due to potential feature conflicts.
 If looking to downgrade a plan, [please file a support ticket.](https://accounts.platform.sh/platform/support)